Aspirations

 There is a gym group for Service Users at the Arena, see opening hours below.

-There is a sports group (badminton or table tennis) for Service Users at the Arena, see opening hours below.
+There is a Swimming group for Service Users at the Arena, see opening hours below.

 Service Users can go swimming at the Arena at the times shown below.
-The cost is refunded by Aspirations (approx. £1.25).
+The cost is funded by Aspirations.

 The gym group at the Arena